aery32/aery32-refguide/source/module_functions.rst

 .. warning::

     Important!
-Don't forget to connect the appropriate size external pull-up resistors to your SDA and SLK pins.
+Don't forget to connect the appropriate size external pull-up resistors to SDA and SCL pins.
 Try for example 4k7 value resistors.
-The exact optimal value depends on the SLK and the parasitic capacitance of the bus.
+The exact optimal value depends on the SCL and the parasitic capacitance of the bus.

 Read and write operations
 '''''''''''''''''''''''''